apenwarr/redo/README.md

 will execute your script using that particular interpreter.

-Note that this is slightly different from normal Unix execution semantics: redo never execs your script directly;
+Note that this is slightly different from normal Unix execution semantics. redo never execs your script directly;
 it only looks for the "#!/" line.
 The main reason for this is so that your .do scripts don't have to be marked executable (chmod +x).
 Executable .do scripts would